-- 3. Substantially disrupts or interferes with the orderly operation of the school or the rights of other students; and that - a.
+- 2. Takes place on school property, at any school-sponsored function, on a school bus, or off school grounds, as provided for in N.J.S.A.
+18A:37-15.3; - 3.
+Substantially disrupts or interferes with the orderly operation of the school or the rights of other students; and that - a.
 A reasonable person should know, under the circumstances, that the act(s) will have the effect of physically or emotionally harming a student or damaging the student's property, or placing a student in reasonable fear of physical or emotional harm to their person or damage to their property; or - b.
 Has the effect of insulting or demeaning any student or group of students; or - c.
 Creates a hostile educational environment for the student by interfering with a student's education or by severely or pervasively causing physical or emotional harm to the student.

-The Board recognizes that bullying is unwanted, aggressive behavior that may involve a real or perceived power imbalance.
+The Board of Education recognizes that bullying is unwanted, aggressive behavior that may involve a real or perceived power imbalance.
 Recognizing "a real or perceived power imbalance" may assist school officials in identifying harassment, intimidation, or bullying within the context and relative positions of the alleged aggressor and target.

-"Electronic communication" means a communication transmitted by means of an electronic device, including, but not limited to, a telephone, cellular phone, computer, or remotely activating paging device (N.J.A.C.
+"Electronic communication" means a communication transmitted by means of an electronic device, including, but not limited to, a telephone, cellular phone, computer, or remotely activating paging device in accordance with (N.J.A.C.
 6A:16-1.3).

-In accordance with the Board of Education's Code of Student Conduct and this Policy, all acts of harassment, intimidation, or bullying that occur off school grounds, such as "cyber-bullying" (e.g., the use of electronic means to harass, intimidate, or bully) is addressed in this Policy.
+In accordance with the Board's Code of Student Conduct and this Policy, all acts of harassment, intimidation, or bullying that occur off school grounds, such as "cyberbullying" (e.g., the use of electronic means to harass, intimidate, or bully) are addressed in this Policy.